-Hydrogeomorphic modeling of low-marsh habitat in coastal Georgian Bay, Lake Huron
+Hydrogeomorphic modeling of low-marsh habitat in coastal Georgian Bay, Lake Huron.

-Wetland Ecology and Management
+Wetlands Ecology and Management